Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_3_2_4 Selection

-An interactive object can have an indefinite number of selection modes, each representing a "decomposition" into sensitive primitives;  each primitive has an Owner (*SelectMgr_EntityOwner*) which allows identifying the exact entity which has been detected (see <a href="#occt_visu_3_6"> Dynamic Selection</a> chapter).
+An interactive object can have an indefinite number of selection modes, each representing a "decomposition" into sensitive primitives;  each primitive has an Owner (*SelectMgr_EntityOwner*) which allows identifying the exact entity which has been detected (see ref occt_visu_3_6 "Dynamic Selection" chapter).

 The set of sensitive primitives, which correspond to a given  mode, is stocked in a SELECTION (*SelectMgr_Selection*).